Financial-Times/origami-build-service/README.md

 make promote
 ```

 We use [Semantic Versioning][semver] to tag releases.
-Only tagged releases should make it to production, so that the `__about` endpoint is informative.
+Only tagged releases should hit production, this ensures that the `__about` endpoint is informative.
 To tag a new release, use one of the following (this is the only time we allow a commit directly to `master`):

 ```sh
 npm version major